 What is a Canopy Wrap?

-A canopy wrap involves draping string lights from branch to branch across the upper structure of a tree, rather than wrapping each branch individually—creating an even, glowing effect throughout the canopy.
+A canopy wrap involves draping string lights from branch to branch across the upper structure of a tree, rather than wrapping each branch individually—creating an even, glowing effect throughout the canopy, with a rounded shape to outline the tree.

 For a quick and easy way to calculate the lights needed for your canopy wrap, head to our handy calculator: